Acex215/usd-exchange/docs/runtime-tree.rst

     .. tab-item:: Linux `usd-minimal`

         .. code-block:: bash
+            :caption:
-            :caption: Note OpenUSD is a minimal build with compact dependencies.
+                OpenUSD is a minimal build with compact dependencies.
 The `usdex_rtx` library is optional.

             └── lib
                 ├── libusdex_core.so